-Third Lieutenant Cassidy “Cassie” Evans focused her attention, making sure her Veritech Alpha fighter was properly slotted into the squadron formation.
-She took a deep breath to keep her nervousness in check.
+Third Lieutenant Cassidy “Cassie” Evans focused her attention, making sure her Veritech Alpha fighter got properly slotted into the squadron’s formation.
+She took another deep breath to keep her nervousness in check.
 The last thing she wanted to do was screw up on her first combat mission.
 It didn’t help her nerves seeing the closing mass of enemy targets on her scanner.
-The Invid fighters were preparing to make their attack run at her squadron, and the rest of the task force.
+The Invid fighters were preparing to make their attack run at the task force.

-She took another deep breath, clearing her mind and pushing down the fear she would forget everything she’d learned in flight and combat school.
+She cleared her mind, pushing back the fear she would forget everything she’d learned in flight and combat school.
 The words her flight instructors hammered into her, echoed in her head, “If you get distracted in combat for one moment… you’ll be dead in the next!”

 Her flight leader’s voice came over the tactical channel, “All right Vipers stay with your wingman.
 Keep the Invid away from the fleet.
 Remember, we’re supporting the Grim Reapers… they have lead.
 So everyone, stay frosty.
 Go weapons hot when we get into range.”

-An icy feeling filled Cassie’s stomach, and she struggled to keep her emotions and thoughts in check as the mass of enemy targets continued to close.
-She fought the urge to throw up as it was obvious the advancing enemy fighters outnumbered the REF fighters screening the task force.
-Of everything she was experiencing and thinking, one thought came to the forefront.
+An icy feeling filled Cassie’s stomach as she struggled to keep her emotions and thoughts in check, staring at the mass of enemy fighters continuing to close.
+She fought the urge to throw up, seeing how the attacking enemy fighters outnumbered the REF fighters screening the task force.
+Of everything she was experiencing and thinking, one thought pushed to the forefront.

 Please, God… Don’t let me screw up!

-It didn’t take long as her heads-up-display (HUD) started locking on targets among the incoming wave of Invid fighters.
+It didn’t take long for her heads-up-display (HUD) to lock on targets among the lead ranks of the incoming wave of Invid fighters.
 She took one more deep breath and pressed the weapons trigger on her control stick.
 Her Alpha shuddered as a wave of attack missiles roared off her ship, streaking towards their targets.